wrewsama/obsidian-vault/Source Materials/Books/Predatory Thinking.md

 - You must choose to be a predator, not the prey
 - If you avoid that hard choice, it will be made for you
 - You can have it all, but not all at once.
 Decide what is essential and focus on that

+## Chapter 3: 90% of advertising doesn't work
+- A simple lie is often more powerful than a complicated truth
+- Don't give your targets the truth, give them what they want to believe is the truth
+- Judge based on quality, not just on quantity
+- See things from other perspectives
+- Advertising isn't meant to sell things on its own, it's only meant to provide a competitive edge

 ---
 Source: https://www.goodreads.com/book/show/18038936-predatory-thinking